tswise/csci-4830-821-hw2-journal/in-progress/chfa5693-zed.md

 *   like this project may be dead or not actively worked on anymore because
 *   There are 4 other oull requests from other people.

+*   2016-03-01: Received a response from the author.
+The change was not
+*   accepted because the meaning of the sentence was correct, the change
+*   would have actually changed the meaning.